soffes/blog/posts/2011-02-23-how-to-drastically-improve-your-app-with-an-afternoon-and-instruments.markdown

 #### Memory

 I had a few guess on how to cut memory usage while converting large amounts of JSON strings into `NSManagedObject`s.
 My guess was that a ton of objects needed to be autoreleased but the `NSAutoreleasePool` wasn't being drained until the operation finished.
-The simple solution for this to *add a well-placed `NSAutoreleasePool` around problem code*.
+The simple solution for this to ==add a well-placed `NSAutoreleasePool` around problem code==.
 This took a few tries to get in the right spot.
 I would put it where I think most of the temporary objects were being created and then watch the object allocations instrument to make sure it got flatter.

 Here was my first try: